 1. Verified that services were normal when manual LAG was enabled.
 Therefore, inferred that the transmission path was proper.

 2. Compared with manual LAG, static LAG used LACP.
 Therefore, suspected that LACP packets were not transparently transmitted between the two switches and as a result, services were unavailable.

-3. Used a packet capturer tool but failed to capture any LACP protocol packets.
+3. Used a local mirror tool but failed to get any LACP protocol packets.
 Checked relevant documents and learned that LACP protocol packets did not carry any VLAN tags.
 Therefore, suspected that the LACP protocol packets were discarded by the N4EFS0 board whose port attribute was "Tag Aware".

 4. Visited the site and verified that the port attribute of the N4EFS0 board was "Tag Aware".
 Changed the port attribute to "Hybrid" and then found that services became available.

 The port attribute of the N4EFS0 board was "Tag Aware" and therefore the N4EFS0 board discarded LACP protocol packets, which carried no VLAN tag.

 To allow LACP protocol packets to be transparently transmitted when LAG is enabled, set the port attribute of the Ethernet board to "Access" or "Hybrid".